 How does Canada celebrate Boxing Day?

 Even as the holiday is celebrated worldwide, Canadians have their own unique traditions for this historic holiday.
+If you aren’t traveling for the holiday season, here are some fun activities you can participate in:

-Shopping Traditions
+Shopping traditions

-Many Canadians will partake in the British tradition of serving Yorkshire pudding, and other guests will enjoy sandwiches made from leftover Christmas ham and turkey.
-Also, red wine, ginger cocktails, and pints of beer are the libations of choice on Boxing Day.
+Many Canadians will partake in the British tradition of serving Yorkshire pudding, and other guests will enjoy sandwiches made from leftover Christmas ham and turkey. , red wine, ginger cocktails, and pints of beer are the libations of choice on Boxing Day.
 Boxing Day Brunch is a nod to the holiday’s old tradition of sending out your leftovers, plus it’s a chance to share more time with family and friends!

 Mumming